bcgov/digital-principles/README.md

 British Columbia's approach to Digital Government is a work-in-progress, the initial framework for which has been set out at https://digital.gov.bc.ca/.
 What follows is a draft set of principles - fundamental propositions - intended to serve as the foundation for a system of behaviors to guide the work of the Digital BC community.

-These principles have been drafted by a collaborative team in the BC Public Service, borrowing heavily from similar principles produced by other public jurisdictions.
-The intent of posting them here is to solicit feedback and iteration from the community, and eventually include them on https://digital.gov.bc.ca/.
+An initial draft of the principles, v.
+0.1, was posted in November 2019.
+The principles have since been refined in response to feedback from the community.
+The latest draft, v.
+0.2, has been posted here to solicit further feedback.
+A future iteration of the Digital Principles will be included on https://digital.gov.bc.ca/.

 ## Digital Principles in Context